Coverage

 When You Drive on HUM.

-HUM's TNC Policy
+HUM's Policy

 Log the Ride.
 It's Covered.